georchestra/georchestra/docs/admin_guide/geonetwork/metadata_edition_form_customization.md

-# Custom edition form in GeoNetwork
+# Metadata custom edition form in GeoNetwork

 It is possible to use a custom edition form, for metadata edition, in GeoNetwork.
 Possible, and even [documented](https://geonetwork-opensource.org/manuals/4.0.x/en/customizing-application/editor-ui/creating-custom-editor.html), but not so simple.